 - 3 tablespoon shea butter

-- 5 drops essential oils (lavender, chamomile or sweet orange are great choices)
+- 5 drops essential oils (optional, great choices are lavender, chamomile or sweet orange)

 - 1.5 oz breastmilk (room temperature)